Concrete Surface Prep Part 1: Unsound Concrete

 Once the unsound concrete has been removed, the voids can by filled with concrete, mortar, grout, plaster, putty, epoxy or another patching compound.
 In addition, concrete has naturally-occurring voids that should be filled to shore up structural integrity.

 The role of abrasive blasting in concrete removal

 During the concrete removal stage, there are two opportunities for abrasive blasters to ply their trade.

 Saw cuts leave smooth vertical surfaces with dust-filled pores.
 Blasting opens the pores and roughens the surface, providing an interface for the patching material.

-Impact tools used to remove unsound concrete but cause extensive microcracking.
+Impact tools used to remove unsound concrete cause extensive microcracking.
 Patching a surface weakened by microcracking defeats the purpose of the repair.
 Abrasive blasting is the preferred method to remove the microcracked surfaces.

 Tie rod holes are voids that pass through the concrete, caused by the removal of the tie rods that held the forms together as the concrete cured.
 Tie rod holes and bugholes should be filled before proceeding.

 A honeycomb is a cluster of coarse aggregates where mortar did not penetrate.
 The aggregates are tightly packed but unbound, with poor compressive strength and negligible tensile strength.
 The aggregates need to be removed with power tools down to bare concrete, then filled.